aman7867chavan/CPP/README.md

 # CPP
-Various C++ programs are created here.
-From point of view of placements, these are most catchy programs.
+Various C++ programs are written here.
+From point of view of placements, these are the most catchy programs.